 Optimising your nutritional in take will maximise the amounts of vitamins and minerals needed for a healthy reproductive system.
 You can also supplement your diet with a multivitamin geared to conception; I used Pregnacare Conception which contains the recommended levels of folic acid, B vitamins, zinc and antioxidants like vitamin E to protect genetic material from free radical damage.
 You can also find a selection of supplements in Health and Wellbeing.

 Avoid, reduce and eliminate toxins …….

-‘Organic your life’ for peace of mind that you are using safe and natural products.
+‘Organic your life’ for peace of mind, and use safe and natural products.
 Use ‘green’ cleaning products.
 Avoid dyeing your hair during the first trimester, and if you really need to afterwards, best to use purely organic products.
 Also try to stick to organic skin care ranges and cosmetics.

 Even taking regular breaks or going on holiday can help.
-How many stories have you heard of couples trying for years then going on holiday and conceiving whilst on holiday or shortly after?
-I conceived the month after returning from honeymoon where I’d also had a number of reflexology and massage treatments; I’m sure it all helped.
+How many stories have you heard of couples trying for years then conceiving on holiday?
+I conceived the month after returning from honeymoon; I’m sure all the reflexology and massage treatments helped.

 Regular meditation, even if only 10 to 15 minutes a day, can help reduce levels of stress and alleviate depression.
-It helps to relax and calm the breath and mind creating more awareness of your inner world and body.
-Creative visualisation and affirmation, which can be used in conjunction with meditation, are power tools for creating positive changes through imagining for example, a fertile womb and healthy pregnancy.
+It helps to relax and calm the breath and mind, creating more awareness of your inner world and body.
+In addition, creative visualisation and affirmation, which can be used in conjunction with meditation, are power tools for creating positive changes.
 Exercise like swimming, yoga and tai chi are also great ways of creating a healthier mind-body connection and increasing the flow of blood and oxygen to the reproductive organs.